evanaze/evanaze.github.io/_posts/2020-12-31-on-measuring-success.md

 But, neglecting one or more of these crucial dimensions of success will leave your life seriously lacking.
 As somebody who studied physics in college, I am a huge fan of simplicity and having only a few governing principles.
 I believe that an arbitraty amount of complexity can arise from only a few simple elements and rules.

+The way your success affects society is your career.
+The way your success affects those close to you are in relationships.
+The interaction of success with yourself is spirituality.

 I am open to more here, and to empirical evidence to support or reject these.
 But I believe that you should be as *selfish* as possible for all things along these dimensions.